tajo/ladle/packages/website/docs/config.md

 ### base

-Base path for building the output; useful for e.g. hosting your project's storybook on GitHub Pages:
+Base path for building the output; useful for e.g. hosting your project's storybook on GitHub Pages.
+Must be serializable.

 ```tsx
 export default {